bethaitman/bethsite/content/posts/ui-writing/microsoft-sign-in.md

 ## The fix

-Get rid of the over-intimate “Call us overprotective”, and add some actual information on what you have to enter.
+Instead of the over-intimate “Call us overprotective”, add some actual information on what you have to enter.

 <!-- https://uiwriting.tumblr.com/post/113881696779/this-is-a-microsoft-sign-in-page-oh-dear -->